OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 timeline.
 For now we hope to run interviews at the end of June, for a recruitment in early Fall 2015 and for up to four years.

-A second full-time developper will be hired later on, presumably in Fall 2016.
+A second full-time developer will be hired later on, presumably in Fall 2016.

 Contact: Nicolas.Thiery at u-psud.fr